Skip to main contentSkip to navigation

 Voltage Rail Diagnostics

-Before assuming firmware failure, we measure the Vcore and NAND voltage rails with a multimeter.
+We measure the Vcore and NAND voltage rails with a multimeter and use FLIR thermal imaging to locate hot spots.
 A dead PMIC (power management IC) or shorted capacitor on the PCB can produce identical symptoms to a firmware brick.
-If the failure is electrical, component-level board repair restores the drive without touching firmware.
+If the failure is electrical, component-level board repair using a Hakko FM-2032 restores power delivery so the controller can boot normally.

 03